My name’s ‘Bacon. Dan Bacon.’

 I share my thoughts approaching women wearing headphones in more detail later in this post, but first let’s look at the mass-hysteria surrounding Bacon’s expose and the event that is quickly turning into Baconloo.

-Within a few days of Bacon re-posting his post the feminist media throughout the world went into overdrive.
+Within a few days of Dan the man re-posting his post the feminist media throughout the world went into overdrive.
 In Australia The Sydney Morning Herald ran an article called “Why everyone’s talking about talking to women wearing headphones.”
 The second paragraph ends with the line “[Bacon’s post] has become an opportunity for women to vent their frustration over male entitlement.”

 Since when has approaching a woman wearing headphones become male entitlement?
 Ah, yes, of course, since modern-day feminist and feminism made it their focus to destroy men and make women the superior sex.